AndrewRayCode/Ray-Frame/README.md

 > node runme.js

 And then hit http://localhost:8080/ and you will see your test website!
-All of the code is currently in server.js

 ### How to run the tests
 nodeunit core/test/suites